A Mean Field Game Approach to Scheduling in Cellular Systems: Approximation Results: PBE and MFE

 In this section we prove that the mean field policy is an $\e$-Nash equilibrium.
 We have the following theorem: \begin{theorem} Let $(\r,\hat{\t}_\r)$ constitute an MFE.
 Suppose at time $0$ the queue length of the users is set independently across users according to $\Pi_\r$; and that their initial belief is also consistent.
 Also, suppose that all queues except queue $1$ play the MFE policy $\hat{\t}_\r$.
 Then, for any policy $\t^N$ of queue $1$ that may be history dependent and any $q\in\mathbb{R}^+$, we have

 where $\mu_{1,0}=\Pi_\r$ and the superscript $N$ has been added to explicitly indicate the dependence on the number of cells. \end{theorem}

 The main idea behind the proof is a result called \emph{propagation of chaos,} and it identifies conditions under which any finite subset of the state variables are independent from each other.
 We state this result now in our context.
+We only provide brief sketches of proofs in this section, since the methodology is much the same as \cite{graham1994chaos} and space constraints do not allow us to present the full version of the proofs here.

-\begin{lemma}[Propagation of chaos] For any fixed indices $i_1,\ldots,i_k$, let $\law(Q_{i_1}^{n}(t),\ldots,Q_{i_k}^{n}(t)$ denote the probability law of the $k$-tuple of corresponding queues in the $MN$-queue system, at time $t$.
+\begin{lemma}[Propagation of chaos] For any fixed indices $i_1,\ldots,i_k$, let $\law(Q_{i_1}^{N}(t),\ldots,Q_{i_k}^{N}(t)$ denote the probability law of the $k$-tuple of corresponding queues in the $MN$-queue system, at time $t$.
 Suppose that $\law((Q_{i_1}^{N}(0),\ldots,Q_{i_k,0}^{N}(0))=\otimes^k\Pi_\r$, where $(\r,\t_\r)$ is the solution to the MFE equation.
 Also, suppose that all queues are following mean field equilibrium strategy.
 Then for any $T>0$, we have

 as $N\rightarrow\infty$. \end{lemma} \begin{proof} We shall only consider the case $k=2$; the proof of the general case is similar.
-We follow the proof of Theorems 4.1 and 5.1 in Graham and Meleard \cite{graham1994chaos}.
+We can follow the proof of Theorems 4.1 and 5.1 in Graham and Meleard \cite{graham1994chaos}.
 The proof is divided into two parts; the first part proves that for any two agents $i$ and $j$,

 where the subscript $D$ refers to the total variation norm.
 In the second, we show that $\law(Q_{i}^{N})\Rightarrow\Pi_\r$.
 Both parts rely on studying interaction graphs, defined in \cite{graham1994chaos}, which characterize the amount of interactions that any finite subset of agents may have had in the past. \end{proof}